shrekdad/shrekdad.github.io/pp.md

 ## 5. Storage and Retention

-Wasabi does not transmit any data off your device.
+River does not transmit any data off your device.

 ### Local Storage